Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 ### Data type conversion
 * In expressions involving numeric and string values with the **+ operator**, JavaScript converts numeric values to strings
-* n statements involving other operators, JavaScript does not convert numeric values to strings.
+* statements involving other operators, JavaScript does not convert numeric values to strings.
 * convert strings to numbers: parseInt() and parseFloat()
 ### Object Literals
 * Object property names can be any string, including the empty string.
 If the property name would not be a valid JavaScript identifier or number, it must be enclosed in quotes.
 Property names that are not valid identifiers also cannot be accessed as a dot (.) property, but can be accessed and set with the array-like notation("[]").